johnrbell/flair_eva_project/readme.md

     - TBD.

 All in, off the shelf parts should be about $150.
-Shipping actuators from China was $45 of that.
+A significant portion of that is shipping actuators from China at about $45.

 The custom hardware is estimated between $20 and $50 depending on process and finish.

 ## Pinouts: